QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 GUI themes
 -----------------

-Managing GUI theme / appearance is often complex because when you do not want to depends on a specific desktop system.
+Managing GUI theme / appearance is often complex because when you do not want to depend on a specific desktop system.

 For this reason, we need to customize themes for each GUI framework that our application depends on.

 This often includes GTK2, GTK3 (which us a different configuration/themes than GTK2), Qt.

-The apparance of Windows can only be changed in dom0, however, the appearance of all buttons, menus, icons, widgets are specific to each AppVM.
+The appearance of Windows can only be changed in dom0, however, the appearance of all buttons, menus, icons, widgets are specific to each AppVM.

 ### Packages